 - I tried my best already.
 It is what it is.

-- When I failed, I feel depressed and think that I am useless.
+- When I fail, I feel depressed and think that I am useless.
 I just can’t make it.

 - Others’ success is a threat to me.